 A barometer of the loan market which is comprised of about 100 of the most liquid, tradable leveraged loans, as identified by Markit’s Loans Liquidity service.

 Floating-rate debt issued by corporations and backed by collateral, such as real estate or other assets.

 Investing involves risk including the risk of loss of principal.

-The views expressed in this material are the views of Blackstone Capital, LLC through the period ended September 30, 2021 and are subject to change based on market and other conditions.
+The views expressed in this material are the views of Portfolio Management Team at Blackstone Capital, LLC through the period ended March 31, 2023 and are subject to change based on market and other conditions.
 This document contains certain statements that may be deemed forward-looking statements.
 Please note that any such statements are not guarantees of any future performance and actual results or developments may differ materially from those projected.